 LILIAN BOXFISH TAKES A WALK

 No matter our ages, many of us have learned the pleasures of walking even if we all walk for different reasons.
 Lillian walks for her life.
 The novel takes place on New Year’s Eve day, 1984.
 It begins about midday after a telephone conversation with her son who again laments that she will not move out of the city.
 She hangs up, then realizes she’s absent-mindedly consumed the better part of an entire package of Oreo cookies while on the phone.
-She doesn’t even remember buying the cookies, but buying almost anything is a key to this story.
-Lillian knows how to sell.
+She doesn’t even remember buying the cookies, but buying almost anything is key to this story.
+Lillian knows how to sell what people will buy.

-Lillian Boxfish became while working for R. H. Macy’s, the highest paid female advertising copywriter in the world.
-In her day, she was bright, witty, outrageously independent and the darling of New York City.
+While working for R. H. Macy, Lillian Boxfish became the highest-paid female advertising copywriter in the world.
+In her day, she was bright, witty, outrageously independent, and the darling of New York City.
 In addition to advertising, she published some wildly popular books of light verse.
-She arrived at these heights on the tails of her father’s much-maligned sister who lived as a single woman, a nurse, in Manhattan and was happily independent until she died of the flu in 1919.
+She arrived at these heights on the tails of her father’s much-maligned sister who lived as a single woman, a nurse, in Manhattan, and was happily independent until she died of the flu in 1919.
 While alive, she would regale her young and very bright niece living in D.C. with railroad postcards containing a picture and a stanza of light verse about a glamorous fictional woman who rode the clean-running Anthracite railroad.
 To be single in New York City and to write light verse became Lillian’s goal.

 The reader already knows quite a bit about Lillian by the time she leaves her flat with the expectation she will arrive at a favorite restaurant around five.
 We are enamored by her humor, her tenacity, her longevity.
 Lillian sets off, wearing a favorite mink coat but worrying if she will, after eating so many Oreos, even be hungry for a New Year’s Eve meal.